l50/goutils/logging/README.md

 Handle(context.Context, slog.Record) error
 ```

-Handle formats and outputs a log message for PrettyHandler.
-It
+Handle processes and outputs a log record using the PrettyHandler.
-colorizes the log level, message, and adds structured fields
+It supports both colorized and non-colorized log messages and can
-to the log output.
+output in JSON format if not writing to a terminal.

 **Parameters:**